hassifmohd/project-management/_posts/2019-07-01-master-project-management-avoid-the-10-most-common-mistakes-chapter1.md

 - Finish the tutorial
 - Fix grammar
-- Make few pages.
-1 is Glossary, 1 is self introduction.
-1 is start the courses it self, chapter 1: introdcution
+- Make a few pages.
+One is Glossary, 1 is self-introduction.
+1 starts the courses itself, chapter 1: introduction

 # Welcome

 # About

-- Self study about project management
+- Self-study about project management
 - Taken online courses at skillshare
 - Focus on APM (associate in project management).
-There are many types of project methodology, but in this notes i am going to focus on APM
+There are many types of project methodology, but in these notes, I am going to focus on APM

 # Learning source

-This note is taken from this course in Skillshare.
-Check it out if you are interested
+This note takes from this course on Skillshare.
+Check it out if you are interested.

 - Source: Skillshare
 - Coach: Chris Croft